Skip to content

 assemble classmethod

-assemble(model_client: AsyncBaseModelClient, system_message: str, *, workers: list[Agent], name: str = 'orchestrator', concurrent_tool_calls: bool = True) -> 'OrchestratorAgent'
+assemble(model_client: AsyncBaseModelClient, system_message: str, *, workers: list[AsyncRunner], name: str = 'orchestrator', concurrent_tool_calls: bool = True, final_answer_prompt: Optional[str] = None) -> 'OrchestratorAgent'

-Build a ready-to-run async orchestrator from a list of worker agents.
+Build a ready-to-run async orchestrator from a list of worker runners.

 Workflows